jeffvance/kube_vol_provisioning/README.md

 Red Hat Gluster Storage (RHGS) volumes can be used as an underlying storage system.
 An advantage of using distributed storage in a kubernetes deployment is that all pods can have access to the same storage regardless of which node they are scheduled to run on.

 The steps shown in the document describe how to make RHGS storage available to the kubernetes volume pool, how to create a claim against that storage, how to create a pod that uses that storage, and how to test that it is all working correctly.
+You'll need kubernetes version 0.18+ for persistent gluster volumes to work correctly.
 There is also a script, shown in the addendum, that automates the creation of a RHGS volume and assoicated YAML files so that the volume is available to kubernetes.

 ###Create a Red Hat Gluster Storage Volume
 It is assumed that you have a RHGS volume available.
-If not please follow the steps outlined in the Red Hat Storage Administration Guide, here: https://access.redhat.com/documentation/en-US/Red_Hat_Storage/3/html/Administration_Guide/chap-Red_Hat_Storage_Volumes.html
+If not please follow the steps outlined in the *Red Hat Storage Administration Guide*, here: https://access.redhat.com/documentation/en-US/Red_Hat_Storage/3/html/Administration_Guide/chap-Red_Hat_Storage_Volumes.html

 ### Create Endpoints Defining the Volume Topology
 Endpoints allow kubernetes to expose various services and to extend its REST API to include non-standard verbs.
 For RHGS volumes, endpoints define each storage node in the trusted pool.
 Here is a sample endpoint YAML file: